The Biggest Misconception About Singapore Bloggers

 Category: Current Affairs

-mrbrown is knwon as the blogfather of Singapore, and is easily one of most influential bloggers in our country.
-Mr Brown is a satirist best known for his social and political commentary and he writes with an enjoyable level of wit and analysis not expected from most bloggers.
+mrbrown is knwon as the blogfather of Singapore, and is one of most influential bloggers in our country.
+Mr Brown is a satirist best known for his social and political commentary and he writes with an enjoyable level of wit and analysis that sets a good example for the rest of the blogging community.

 He used to have a column in the new paper until 2006 when he penned an insightful but alas controversial article titled "S'poreans are fed, up with progress!".
 This resulted in the indefinite 'suspension' of his column in the paper.
 Many note he exceeded the OB marker (out of bounds marker), a term Singapore media uses that refers to topics not permissible for public discussion.